WeegeeNumbuh1/FlightGazer/README.md

 - Checks if there is an internet connection
 - Checks if `first_run_complete` exists
-  - Checks last modified date: if greater than a month, runs updates for installed dependencies
+  - Checks last modified date: if greater than 3 months, runs updates for installed dependencies
   - If file exists and is new-ish, then this isn't an initial installation and we just run the main python script
 - Updates package list
 - Installs: